Trust Waikato, Hamilton

 Arthur Joe

-Significant external design features reinforce the collaborative community spirit underpinning the building’s design, including a large panoramic curtain wall window and a striking angled timber entry colonnade, inspired by niho taniwha design narratives.
+External design features reinforce the collaborative community spirit of Trust Waikato these include the large panoramic curtain wall providing strong visual connectivity and glulam timber entry colonnade welcoming visitors to the building, inspired by niho taniwha design narratives.

-A similar welcoming philosophy was applied to the landscape design.
-Trust Waikato Te Puna o Waikato’s goal was to open the site to the public and visitors, shaping the surrounding environment and encouraging a collaborative community environment.
+A focus on welcome and connectivity flows into the landscape design.
+Trust Waikato Te Puna o Waikato’s goal was to open the site to the public and visitors, shaping the surrounding environment and encouraging shared use of this community environment.

 Photography by: Amanda Aitken